isabelandreatta1/Personal-Learning/Java Beginner.md

 	}
 }
 ```
-Difference between for loops and while loops:
+**Difference between for loops and while loops:**

+format for loops: for([Initial expression];[condition];[incrementExpression])
+This is good for when you know already how many loops you want

+for while loops:
+This is good for when you don't know how many loops you want

-**Counting number of bears using for loop**
+##Counting number of bears using for loop

 ```javascript
 public class Application {